 New River Retreat—Cabin and cottage rentals on the New River, Claytor Lake, the New River Trail, and in the Blue Ridge Mountains.

-Claytor Lake State Park Cabins—12 two-bedroom cabins overlooking the lake, 1 three-bedroom cabin (handicapped-accessible), and 3 six-bedroom cabins available to rent within the park.
+Claytor Lake State Park Cabins—One, two, and three bedroom cabins available to rent within the park.
 From Memorial Day weekend through Labor Day weekend, cabins are rented by the week.
 Otherwise, a two-night minimum stay is required.
 The park also has yurts (two-night minimum) and campsites available to rent.

 ROUTE 11: FROM WYTHEVILLE TO ABINGDON